 NHS England commissioned YouGov to carry out the 2016 stakeholder survey in August and September to measure the impact being made by all 15 AHSNs around the country.

 212 people replied to the West of England questionnaire – marking a 72% increase on the number of respondents last year.
-You can download our survey report here, while the national report on the AHSN Network as a whole can be found here.
+You can download our survey report here.

 “The West of England AHSN works across organisations, improving communication and collaboration.
 The team has expertise in QI, is refreshingly innovative and forward-thinking, and is intent on being agile.”
 Survey respondent